mixpanel/docs/pages/docs/data-structure/user-profiles.md

 ## FAQ

-### What should I send as a User Profile Property vs an Event Property?
+### What should I send as a User Property vs an Event Property?
-We recommend primarily using User Profile Properties to track demographic attributes of the user, like their name, email, and domain.
+We recommend primarily using User Properties to track demographic attributes of the user, like their name, email, and domain.
 Most other properties are better tracked as [Event Properties](/docs/data-structure/events-and-properties).

-That said, User Profile Properties are as flexible as any other properties in Mixpanel, so you can send arbitrary JSON.
+That said, User Properties are as flexible as any other properties in Mixpanel, so you can send arbitrary JSON.

 ### How does Mixpanel join Events and User Profiles?
 Mixpanel stores Events and User Profiles in two separate tables under the hood.
 These two tables are joined at query-time, rather than ingestion-time.
 This means that when you make a report in our UI that uses User Profiles, we run a query that joins the Events table with the User Profiles table.
 This has two implications: